3 Event Decor Trends Event Pros Need to Know for 2019

 2019 will be less about color and more about texture.
 In the past, we’ve seen textures like burlap and lace come and go.
 This year, velvet is taking center stage.
 This rich fabric pairs luxury with coziness, a style that falls in line with popular interior design trends.

 “Designers are also focusing on comfort, warmer colors and velvet EVERYTHING,” assures Diana Weinstein of Diana Weinstein Designs.
-“It looks formal but feels hygge and cozy.”
+“It looks formal but feels huge and cozy.”
 Think upscale comfort, with bold hues and soft surroundings.

 Velvet touches can pop up in lounge areas, cocktail tables, place settings, or even the ceremony aisle – the versatility of this simple yet stunning fabric makes it an easy choice for weaving into any event design.